 Employment Services added in 2005, ARC began providing supported employment services for individuals with disabilities, who want to enter the workforce, develop their job skills and earn a competitive wage.
 Participants work with an employment specialist who provides the tools and assistance necessary to develop their independence.
 This additional support creates greater opportunities for the individuals receiving residential services to be able to successfully achieve independence within the community.

 Train-the Trainer.
 In 2006, the ARC of Martin County was designated by the State of Florida as an authorized Train-the-Trainer site for Supported Employment services, such as job coaching or developing disability job placement programs with employers.
 This distinguished recognition allows ARC to serve as a certified instructor for not only other chapters of the National ARC organization, but other disability providers throughout Florida.
-The ARC has since added, certified Train-the-Trainer programs in Behavior Assitant certification, PCM certification, Zero Tolerance, Core Competentcy and First Aide/Blood Bourne Pathegens certifications.
+The ARC has since added, certified Train-the-Trainer programs in Behavior Assistant certification, PCM certification, Zero Tolerance, Core Competency and First Aide/Blood Bourne Pathogens certifications.

 ARC's Facility Expansion success has led to an increase in services that have grown to include a total of eight community based homes along with twelve core services and seven non-core services.
 This growth has led to the program operations maximizing every inch of our their 12,000 square foot building space.
 To address a much needed expansion to better serve the individual needs,